The logical strength of B\"uchi's decidability theorem: IND implies determinisation

-We now apply Bounded-width K\"onig's Lemma (see Definition~\ref{def:bounded-konig}) to $t$.
-This way we obtain an infinite path $\patA'$ that is contained in $t$.
-Our aim is to prove that $\patA'$ contains infinitely many accepting edges.
-Assume to the contrary, that for some $k\in\Nn$ there is no accepting edge of the form $((p,n),(p',n+1))$ for $n>k$ on $\patA'$.
-Let $(p,k)$ be a vertex that belongs to $\patA'\cap Q\times\{k\}$.
-Since $\patA'$ is a path in $t$, we know that $(p,k)$ is \emph{$\patA$-merging}.
-Let $w$ be a path witnessing that, denote its final vertex on $\patA$ by $(p',k')$.
-Since $\patA$ is accepting, we know that there is an accepting edge of the form $((r,n-1),(r',n))$ with $k<n-1$.
-Let $(q,n)$ be a vertex that belongs to $\patA'\cap Q\times\{n\}$.
-Similarly as before, we have a path $w'$ witnessing that $(q,n)\in t$ that reaches $\patA$ in a vertex $(q',n')$.
-That means that in $\Tt(\infA)$ there are two paths between $(p,k)$ and $(q',n')$: the first one follows $w$ and $\patA$, the second one follows $\patA'$ and $w'$.
+This means that in $\infA$ there are two paths between $(p,k)$ and $(q',\ell')$ (see Figure~\ref{fig:il-claim-two}): the first one follows $w$ and $\patA$, the second one follows $\patA'$ and $w'$.
 Notice that the latter path is contained in $t$.
-In means that the profile of the path through $\patA'$ and $w'$ is smaller than the profile of the path through $w$ and $\patA$.
-By the definition of the order on the profiles, since there is an accepting edge on the respective fragment of $\patA$, the corresponding fragment of the path $\patA'$ needs to contain an accepting edge.
-This contradicts the assumption that there is no accepting edge of the form $((p,n),(p',n+1))$ for $n>k$ on $\patA'$.
+This means that the profile of the path through $\patA'$ and $w'$ is smaller than the profile of the path through $w$ and $\patA$.
+By the definition of the order on profiles, since there is an accepting edge on the respective fragment of $\patA$, the corresponding fragment of the path $\patA'$ needs to contain an accepting edge.
+This contradicts the assumption that there is no accepting edge of the form $((p,k''),(p',k''+1))$ for $k''>k$ on $\patA'$.